 These young spirits have appeared in front of the bar staff and boldly taunted them.

 They like to throw dice against the wall in the hallway by the bathrooms.

 These children used to take wine bottles out of their places behind the bar and hit the bartender with them.
 The wine bottles are now chilled in a glass-enclosed refrigerator.

-Some entity liked to lock women in the bathroom.
-The management finally took the lock off the door, which curtailed the problem somewhat, though a force does on occasion hold the door shut for a bit, keeping the annoyed patron stuck inside for a short time.
+Some little spirits used to lock women in the bathroom.
+The management finally took the lock off the door, which curtailed the problem somewhat, though a force does on occasion hold the door shut for a bit, briefly keeping the annoyed patron stuck inside.

 23 Abercorn Street